 Understanding the NHL Schedule

 Popular outdoor games are also played in the middle of the season.
 These games are part of the NHL Stadium Series and NHL Heritage Classic.
 There is also the Winter Classic that is played every New Year’s Day.
-All these games’ pucklines (point spreads) and moneylines are widely available on the online sportsbook.
+All these games’ puck lines (point spreads) and moneylines are widely available on online sportsbooks.
 Be sure to keep up with the NHL schedule scores and stay updated with all the NHL news.

 3 Tips Before Betting NHL

-- The puckline is similar to the MLB’s runline; favorites usually get plus-money odds here as winning by more than one goal can be difficult.
-Sometimes this can be a sharp way to bet on a heavily priced favorite.
+- The puck line is similar to the MLB’s run line; favorites usually get plus-money odds here, since winning by more than one goal can be difficult.
+Sometimes this can be a sharp way to bet on a heavily-priced favorite.

-- Just like the other professional leagues, there is some bias when it comes to lining teams here.
-Popular teams like the Toronto Maple Leafs are often given lofty lines while lesser-known teams like the Columbus Blue Jackets or Anaheim Ducks can be had at more affordable prices.
-Of course, check their performance on the betting lines before wagering on them.
+- Just like the other professional leagues, there is some bias when it comes to awarding lines to teams here.
+Popular teams like the Toronto Maple Leafs are often given lofty lines while lesser-known teams, like the Columbus Blue Jackets or Anaheim Ducks, can be had at more affordable prices.
+Of course, check their performance on the betting lines first before wagering on them.